 Aside from the Gangster Tour, there is a lot to do around the Wabasha Street Caves.
 My favorite has to be the events on Harriet Island, including the annual Irish Festival held every August.
 You could walk to the festival from the street caves parking lot.

-The Landmark Center is a great stop if you are looking to extend some of the haunted feel from the cave.
+The Landmark Center is a great stop if you are looking to extend some of the haunted feels from the cave.
 It was another place known for its corruption.
 They offer tours of the facility.
-It’s rumored that some photographers have noticed a few extra images on their film after their visits.
+It’s rumored that some photographers have noticed a few extra images on their films after their visits.